 How to protect your skin this summer

 According to Cancer Research UK, over 85% of melanoma cases in the UK are directly linked to prolonged skin exposure and excessive sunbed use.
-But even short periods of time in the sun, without adequate protection, can damage the skin and increase your risk of developing skin cancer.
+However, even brief periods of sun exposure without adequate protection can damage the skin and increase your risk of developing skin cancer.

 The Benefits Of Sunshine